MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/06/devtools-103.md

 <!-- Title: New "object shape" and "BigInt" node types in the Memory tool -->
 <!-- Subtitle: When taking a heap snapshot, you can now filter to new node types representing hidden classes and descriptor arrays in V8, the JavaScript engine of Microsoft Edge. -->

-In Microsoft Edge 103, the Memory tool supports 2 new node types when taking a heap snapshot in the **Memory** tool:
+In Microsoft Edge 103, when taking a heap snapshot in the **Memory** tool, there are two new node types:
-*  object shape - Refers to the hidden classes and descriptor arrays that V8, the JavaScript engine of Microsoft Edge, uses to understand and index the properties in objects.
+*  **BigInt** - Used to represent and manipulate values that are too large to be represented by the **Number** node type.
-*  `BigInt` - Used to represent and manipulate values that are too large to be represented by the "number" node type.
+*  **Object shape** - Refers to the hidden classes and descriptor arrays that V8 (the JavaScript engine of Microsoft Edge) uses to understand and index the properties on objects.

 ![alt text.](devtools-103-images/memory-node-types.png)
 <!-- Instructions for screenshot